saurabhghiya/saurabhghiya/README.md

 💡 &nbsp;I'm a Full Stack Developer (MERN) aspiring to build appealing apps that are scalable and efficient\
 🎓 &nbsp;I'm an alumnus of [VNIT Nagpur](https://vnit.ac.in/) \
-🎓 &nbsp;I'm currently studying Software Development - MERN Stack at the [Scaler Academy](https://www.scaler.com) \
+🎓 &nbsp;I'm currently working as Software Engineer - MERN Stack at Excellon Software Pvt Ltd \
-🛠 &nbsp;My recent personal project was building a [BookMyShow Clone](https://bookmyshow-clone-hw3i.onrender.com/) made using MERN Stack\
-🌱 &nbsp;Passionate about web development and visual communication(UI/UX, Photography)\
+🌱 &nbsp;Passionate about web development and visual communication\
 🌱 &nbsp;Looking to collaborate for exciting projects making the world a better place to live\
-✉️ &nbsp;You can email me at saurabhghiya@gmail.com

 ## 🔧 Latest work
 - [BookMyShow Clone (MERN)](https://bookmyshow-clone-hw3i.onrender.com/)